alemart/surgescript/docs/engine/entity.md

 Don't disable the object nor move it back to its initial position if it gets too far off camera.

+!!! tip "Performance tip"

+    The engine optimizes entities that are not awake by "putting them to sleep" whenever they are too far off camera.
+Take advantage of this optimization by not making your entities awake unless you need to.

 #### disposable

 The engine will automatically destroy the object if it gets too far off camera.